russellxie/russellxie.github.io/index.md

 ## General Considerations

-There are many directions that the field is trying to making progress, including:
+There are many directions that the field is making progress, including:

 1. Sample Multiplexing
 2. Higher Throughput